-This dwelling is a system built property or some of its walls are of non-conventional construction and requires further investigation to establish the type of construction, the type of wall insulation best suited (cavity insulation or internal/external insulation) and the savings it might deliver.
+This dwelling is a system built property or some of its walls are of non-conventional construction and may be exposed to wind driven rain and requires further investigation to establish the type of construction, the type of wall insulation best suited (cavity insulation or internal/external insulation) and the savings it might deliver.
 Please go to www.direct.gov.uk/savingenergy to find out more.